 Marketplaces are constantly evolving — they are among the first ones to adopt big innovations like Artificial Intelligence or big data.
 The reason behind that is quite simple: such marketplaces can focus on changes rather than on financial issues.
 The goals are clear — as soon as the marketplace attracts visitors, it will be successful.
 You are not tied to a particular country or industry — business owners always explore new fields and open new categories, if an interesting niche opened up.

 A common myth about a digital startup is that an owner should necessarily know software development in detail.
 In reality, business owners prefer to hire dedicated teams who will be fully responsible for software development, testing, and maintenance.
 Even those owners who indeed had experience in programming, prefer not to spend time on tasks that can be easily outsourced.

 This means the entry barrier for starting a peer-to-peer marketplace is very low.
-You need to have a concept, find a profitable niche, come up with a business model, and find a dedicated team to build a peer to peer website.
+You need to have a concept, find a profitable niche, come up with a business model, and find a dedicated team for peer-to-peer website development.
 It’s enough to lay a foundation for a potentially multi-million company.